We’ve rounded up some of the best bars in Covent Garden to help you plan a killer night out.

 8. The Escapologist

 Once the headquarters of a Victoria Secret Society, The Escapologist still parties like it’s 1899.
-So get some friends together for pizza, drinks and some serious skulduggerous behaviour – and make sure you use this awesome discount to get yourself some cheaper cocktails.
+So get some friends together for pizza, drinks and some serious skulduggerous behaviour.
 Find it at 35 Earlham Street, WC2H 9LD.

 9. Covent Garden Cocktail Club

 Part of the London Cocktail Club collective, this bar is an unpretentious members’ club with great cocktails and fantastic music.
 Found in a dingy basement, this laid-back speakeasy is modelled on a mix of British Gentlemen’s Club and prohibition-era New York.
 It’s free to become a member, but you must sign-up at least 24 hours before you wish to visit.
 Each member can bring a maximum of three guests per visit.
 Find it at 6-7 Great Newport Street, WC2H 7JB.

 10. Mr Fogg’s Tavern

 Themed around Phileas Fogg and his adventures around the world, this quirky tavern is filled with various knick-knacks from around the globe.
 Marvel at the memorabilia, join in with a cockney sing-a-long and get yourself a beer from the extensive drinks list.
 Find Mr Fogg’s Tavern at 58 St Martin’s Lane, WC2N 4EA.
 (See also: Mr Fogg’s brand new House of Botanicals.)